 Besides being one of the healthiest and most consumed drinks globally, water is an essential ingredient that we can't survive without.
 In fact, health experts have long recommended that you should drink at least 8 glasses of water daily.
-Now.
-I don’t know about that, but water is so important for our health so drink as much as you can.
-For me, I can drink about 2 or 3 glasses but I drink lemon water first thing every morning as well as tea and coffee throughout the day to make up the difference!
+Now, I don’t know about that, but water is so important for our health so drink as much as you can.
+For me, I can drink about 2 or 3 glasses of water per day but I also drink lemon water first thing every morning as well as tea and coffee throughout the day to make up the difference!

 How safe is your drinking water?